Park Policies

 BYO Gas BBQ’s

-We promote and nurture a safe and peaceful environment – particularly on the ocean.
-As such we require that any activities that can compromise this, such as jet skis, biscuiting and water skiing, be undertaken at an appropriate location away from the beach at Siesta.
-The closest ski area is 800m east of our jetty on the far side of the large rock groyne.
+We promote and nurture a safe and peaceful environment which includes on the beach and ocean areas in front of our property.
+The following information includes some Department of Transport regulations plus some house rules/policies that have helped to maintain this environment for decades.
+For example activities such as jet skis, biscuiting and water skiing need to be undertaken at an appropriate location away from the beach at Siesta, with the closest DoT designated ski area is 800m east of our jetty, on the far side of the large rock groyne.

 Guests at Siesta Park have always enjoyed swimming in the calm and clear waters of the Bay in season.
 Please be aware of the seasonal presence of small jellyfish with trailing stings commonly known as ‘stingers’.
 If you are unaccustomed to them we can offer you some information at the Reception to help you avoid being stung and how best to deal with a sting.